biojameskim/mop-generator/README.md

 ## Acknowledgments

 - Claude generated the examples for MOPs and templates (in `data.json` and `template.json`) since I have limited field knowledge of what MOPs to add or what the steps for each MOP are
+- Claude helped with type checking and designing interfaces in the `.model.ts` files